 A to Z of property investing

-If you're a property investor or have been researching the game for a while, you'd know that there's plenty of terminology to wrap your head around.
+If you're a property investor or have been interested in buying an investment property, you'd know that there's plenty of terminology to wrap your head around.
 Whether real estate investing comes naturally, or it doesn't - that's alright!
 Just like with any topic in life, you can't be expected to know absolutely everything.

 In this article, the team at Real Estate Investment Finance will share a basic property investment glossary.
 This will help you to get ahead and level up as a property investor.